Last Updated: June 17 2020

 In S/4HANA On-Premise, the flexible and classic workflows co-exist and the classic workflow builder is still available to customer project teams.
+This is also true for SAP S/4HANA Cloud Extended Edition.
 You will find a mixture of flexible and classic workflows are delivered by the SAP applications.
 New customers starting with S/4HANA should go to the flexible workflows first.
 For example, here is the SAP help page for a flexible workflow (purchase order) and this is what a classic workflow help page looks like.

 These blogs provide more detail about flexible workflows in S/4HANA: